2DGD-F0TH/2DGD_F0TH/chapters/011_Resources.md

 As with graphics, there are audio formats that allow you to store uncompressed information, as well as compressed (but without losses) sounds.
 The most common lossless audio formats include:

-- WAV;
+- WAV (uncompressed);
-- AIFF;
+- AIFF (usually uncompressed, but AIFF-C supports both lossless and lossy compression);
-- FLAC.
+- FLAC (lossless compression).

 #### Lossy Formats

-As with graphics, there are also "lossy formats" that allow us to store information in even less space by getting rid of information that is well outside our hearing spectrum, for instance.
+As with graphics, there are also "lossy formats" that allow us to store information in even less space by getting rid of information that is considered outside our hearing spectrum, for instance.
 Some of the most known are:

 - Mpeg Layer 3 (MP3);
 - OGG Vorbis;